 + PGM-FI electronic fuel injection

 + 125cc Engine

 + Single-cylinder, liquid cooled, SOHC 4-stroke 2-valve engine

-In comparison to the vision the Honda PCX features a slightly larger 125cc engine and the trade off for that is a reduction in fuel economy which is 100 mpg.
-The euro 4 engine, similar to the vision, also has idling stop so if you like to do your bit for the environment.
+In comparison to the Honda Vision 110 the Honda PCX features a slightly larger 125cc engine and the trade off for that is a reduction in fuel economy which is 100 mpg.
+The euro 4 engine, similar to the Honda vision 110, also has idling stop so if you like to do your bit for the environment.

 While the cost may vary from dealership and location the vision costs approximately £700 less than the PCX.

 Both the Honda Vision 110 and the PCX has under-seat storage with enough room to fit a helmet, reducing the need to carry it around with you.

 The vision has 18litres storage capacity where as the PCX has 28 litres which may come in handy if your carrying extra kit.

 You can gain access to the under seat storage on both scooters by using a switch on the ignition panel.

 The PCX also has a power outlet concealed in a front compartment.
 This is especially useful if you need to keep your phone charged on the road.
 The Honda vision 110 doesn’t have this feature.